mattlevine22/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a graduate student in computing and mathematical sciences advised by Andrew Stuart.
-My work focuses on using machine learning methods to improve physics-based dynamical systems models and data assimilation machinery.
-This work has exciting implications for biomedical sciences and climate sciences.
+Welcome!
+I am a graduate student in computing and mathematical sciences at Caltech.
+My work focuses on improving traditional physics-based forecasting of dynamical systems by blending data assimilation and machine learning techniques.
+The growing trend of physics-aware/informed/guided/agnostic machine learning has created exciting new opportunities in applied mathematics, and I am currently developing a theoretical framework that unifies these approaches.
+In addition, I am applying these methods to biomedical and climatalogical contexts in order to advance state-of-the-art prediction performance in these domains.